 Formal program guidance and application instructions are currently being developed.

 October 25, 2016 - Consent Decree approved by the court

 November 24, 2016 - Deadline for submission of Trustee candidates

 March 15, 2017 - Wilmington Trust named as Trustee

-April 2017 - Trust established and Governmental entities file Certification Forms (for Beneficiary status)
+October 2, 2017 - Trust Effective Date established.
+Governmental entities begin process to file Certification Forms (for Beneficiary status)